textlint/textlint/README.md

 ## CLI

-Run `textlint -h` for information on how to use the CLI.
+Run `npx textlint -h` for information on how to use the CLI.

 ```
 $ textlint [options] file.md [file|dir|glob*]